BFA, Theatre and Anthropology, New York University

-PhD, Department of Theater and Performance Studies, Stanford University
+PhD, Theater and Performance Studies, Stanford University

 Performance theory, mass media, theories of the baroque, and Latin American cultural studies